-As the Dow Jones Industrial Average (DJIA) fell over 700 points during Monday’s trading session, the U.S. dollar served as a safe haven play, putting gold down, but not out.
+As the Dow Jones Industrial Average (DJIA) fell over 700 points during Monday’s trading session, the U.S. dollar served as a safe haven play.
+This put gold down, but not out.

-Gold was one of the few bright spots in the market last year, especially during the heavy sell-offs in early 2020.
-Fast forward to today and different market forces are shaping the way investors view gold, including inflation.
+Gold was one of the few bright spots in the market last year.
+This was notable, especially during the heavy sell-offs in early 2020.
+Fast forward to today, and different market forces are shaping the way investors view gold, including inflation.

 “Gold futures marked a second-straight decline on Monday, amid some strength in the U.S. dollar and a sharp, global selloff in equities, partly prompted by renewed concerns about the spread of the COVID-19 delta variant,” a MarketWatch report said.